petersulyok/smfc/README.md

 For Grafana integration with a ready-to-import dashboard and a full monitoring stack setup, see [`grafana/GRAFANA.md`](grafana/GRAFANA.md).

 ### 14. smfc-client
-`smfc-client` is a separate console script (installed alongside the `smfc` service) that prints a **one-shot, read-only snapshot** of what `smfc` sees: BMC information, the current IPMI fan mode, every enabled fan controller with its temperature and applied fan level, the live per-zone levels, and the *Standby Guard* state for HD arrays.
-It never changes fan state and does not require the `smfc` service to be running.
-Use it to verify your configuration is doing the right thing without grepping through the system log.
+`smfc-client` gives you an instant read-only view of what `smfc` is currently doing: temperatures, fan levels, IPMI zone states, and standby status — all in one command.
+Use it to confirm your configuration is working as expected without digging through system logs.
+It is safe to run at any time and never changes any fan state.

-> `smfc-client` is shipped with `smfc v6.0.0` and later — it is not available on `smfc v5.x` and earlier releases.
+> `smfc-client` is shipped with `smfc v6.0.0` and later

 It reads the **same configuration file** as the service (`/etc/smfc/smfc.conf` by default), so it always reports on the same controllers and zones the service manages.
 There are two data sources, selected automatically: